hiepnm/todos-1/tut.md

 	3, update reducers.
 		Using ... object spread operator and [] to create new in byId reducer.

+26. Normalizing API Responses with normalizr
+	We will learn how to use normalizr to convert all API responses to a normalized format so that we can simplify the reducers.
+	Problem:
+		FETCH_TODOS_SUCCESS response array of todo elements.
+ 		ADD_TODO_SUCCESS response a todo element
+		=> response shape different => handle different way.
+			Instead of adding new cases for every new API call, I want to normalize the responses so the response shape is always the same.
+	solution:
+		1, install
+			npm install -save normalizr
+			A utility library that helps me normalize API responses to have the same shape.
+		2, code
+			create schema.js
+			import Schema constructor, and arrayOf function.
+			export const todo = new Schema('todos');
+				todo object with normalized format.
+				"todos" is the name of the dictionary in the normalized response export const arrayOfTodos = arrayOf(todo);
+				the responses that contain arrays of todo objects.
+		3, result:
+			It contains two fields called entities and result.
+				Entities contains a normalized dictionary called todos that contains every todo in the response by its id.
+Normalizr found these todo objects in the response by following the array of todos schema.
+Conveniently, they are indexed by ids, so they will be easy to merge into the lookup table.
+				The second field is the result.
+It's an array of todo ids.
+They are in the same order as the todos in the original response array.
+However, Normalizr replaced each todo with its id, and moved every todo into the todos dictionary.
+			Normalizr can do this for any API response shape.

 QUESTION:
 Tim hieu thu tu dat middleware trong redux app.